Shamyukta/SolveHub-Q-A/README.md

 <a id='assumptions'></a>
 ## Assumptions

-Below are few assumptions that I made in constructing the functionality of the system.
+Here are a few assumptions I've considered while designing the system's functionality:

-1) I do not want to store the first name and last name of the user, assuming display name is more than enough and not many would be keen on revealing identity.
+1) Storing only the display name instead of the first name and last name to prioritize user privacy and minimize the need for revealing identity.

-2) Subtopic_id  is global ID for a subtopic throughout the system.
+2) Assigning global IDs (subtopic_id) to subtopics across the system for unique identification.

-3) There could be the same subtopic name associated with 2 different subtopic_ids .For example programming can a subtopic in the parent topic algorithms and also a subtopic in the parent topic Java with different subtopic_id
+3) Allowing the same subtopic name to be associated with different subtopic_ids, such as "programming" being a subtopic under both "algorithms" and "Java" with distinct subtopic_ids.

-4) Each subtopic_id is associated with a parent_topic and the parent_topic_name is unique
+4) Ensuring that each subtopic_id is linked to a parent_topic, and that parent_topic_names are unique.

-Incase none of these assumptions make sense right now, nothing to worry, a short description of the entire system is described below and therefore it'll be a lot more clear after going through that part.
+If any of these assumptions seem unclear at the moment, don't worry.
+A concise overview of the entire system is provided below, which should provide further clarity once reviewed.

 <a id='schema'></a>
 ## Relational Schema